 The clue is in the title, Honey ... but here are some Frequently Asked Questions that come my way when it comes to portfolios.
-I will add to this as I get them so keep having a look!
+I will add to this as I get them so keep an eye out!

 HOW MANY PAGES SHOULD A PORTFOLIO BE?

-If you are sending your portfolio to an employer or uploading it, you don't want it be any more than 25 pages MAX.
+If you are sending your portfolio to an employer or uploading it, you don't want it to be any more than 25 pages MAX.
 I would even say 20.
-Like with everything you do it's all about keeping the employer engaged, keeping the info concise and relevant — in other words, don't bore them to death with pages upon pages.
+As with everything you do, it's all about keeping the employer engaged, keeping the info concise and relevant — in other words, don't bore them to death with pages upon pages.